AidenZapper/Gmod-Modern-Warfare-2019-FK-Rigs-/README.md

 # Gmod-s-Modern-Warfare-2019-FK-Rigs-

 This is the rig where everyone can create custom animations for viewmodel weapons.
-I set up each blender version so that 2.79 would work on 2.80+ and 3.0+, while +4.2 would work on 4.0, 4.1, 4.3, and above, just in case it's compatible for you guys.
-Unfortunately, the IK option breaks when recompiling the weapon when it's mispositioned after adding new bones, unless I could sooner or one day have something to do for help with official MW Swep Creator when they create G3A3 on the workshop, and afaik they might use IK rig when using original compile of what they did, similar to Viper MW Source Files.
+I set up different Blender versions so that 2.79 works with 2.80+ and 3.0+ while 4.2+ remains compatible with 4.0 4.1 4.3 and future versions just in case everything aligns properly.
+The main issue is that the IK option breaks when recompiling the weapon especially if new bones are added which causes misalignment.
+Unless there's a fix but this could be a challenge.
+If the MW Swep Creator team releases a G3A3 on the workshop they might use an IK rig based on their original compile similar to how Viper MW Source Files handled it.
+Hopefully there’s a solution down the line but for now it’s something to keep in mind.

 Quick tutorial:
 1. Decompiled any weapons from here[https://steamcommunity.com/workshop/filedetails/?id=2526457139](url)